Mark "kramff" Foster's Web Page

 I'm a big fan of these indie game devs: droqen, Terry Cavanagh, sylvie

-I really like these video games: Spelunky 2, Monaco, Ib, depict1
+I really like these video games: Spelunky 2, Monaco, Ib, depict1, Antichamber, Void Stranger

-Here are some funny videos: Shovel, The City of Gold, Spider-Man, The Matrix, Genius, What can I say, Live & Learn
+Here are some funny videos: Shovel, Spider-Man, Genius, What can I say, Waiting for Ludwig

 Games